Contrarian Corpus

 Notes

-Classic Ackman 'pattern-match' thesis: the title 'A Second Bite as Good as the First' frames Wendy's as the McDonald's playbook redux.
-Structure is SCQA-perfect — Situation (McD 2002-2003 parallels), Complication (Wendy's misperceived as restaurant operator), Question (what's it really worth?), Answer (SOTP = $35-$42 standalone, $49-$52 with Arby's).
-Constructive/endorsing tone rather than adversarial — Pershing is backing the Triarc merger and Roland Smith, not fighting the board.
-No villain named; Pershing tendered shares in the 2006 $35.75 tender and is re-engaging at $28.
+Classic Ackman pattern-match thesis: title 'A Second Bite as Good as the First' (presented ~Ira Sohn 2008) frames Wendy's as the McDonald's playbook redux.
+Structure is SCQA-perfect — Situation (McD 2002-2003 parallels), Complication (Wendy's misperceived as restaurant operator), Resolution (back Triarc merger + fix OpCo), Reward (SOTP = $35-$42 standalone, $49-$52 with Arby's).
+Constructive/endorsing tone rather than adversarial — Pershing is backing the Triarc deal and Roland Smith, not fighting the board.
+No individual author named on cover; credited to Pershing Square Capital Management, L.P.
+Pershing tendered its shares in the Nov 2006 $35.75 tender and is re-engaging at $28 with a new 15% stake.
 The McDonald's analog slide (p.6) and twin SOTP pie-chart slides (p.3 McD, p.14 Wendy's) are the rhetorical spine.
-Minor quibble: 'initial_thesis' vs 'follow_up' is ambiguous since Pershing had a prior Wendy's position, but this deck introduces a new, publicly-presented thesis tied to the Triarc deal, so coded as initial_thesis.